Permissions management - Security Pillar

 Permissions boundaries use a managed policy to set the maximum permissions that an administrator can set.
 This allows you to delegate the ability to create and manage permissions to developers, such as the creation of an IAM role, but limit the permissions they can grant so that they cannot escalate their permission using what they have created.

-Attribute-based access control (ABAC) allows you to grant permissions based on attributes.
-In AWS, these are called tags.
-Tags can be attached to IAM principals (users or roles) and to AWS resources.
-Using IAM policies, administrators can create a reusable policy that applies permissions based on the attributes of the IAM principal.
-For example, as an administrator you can use a single IAM policy that grants developers in your organization access to AWS resources that match the developers’ project tags.
-As the team of developers adds resources to projects, permissions are automatically applied based on attributes.
-As a result, no policy update is required for each new resource.
+Attribute-based access control (ABAC) in AWS allows you to grant permissions based on attributes, which are called tags.
+These tags can be attached to IAM principals (users or roles) and to AWS resources.
+Administrators can create reusable IAM policies that apply permissions based on the attributes of the IAM principal.
+For example, as an administrator you can use a single IAM policy to grant developers in your organization access to AWS resources that match their project tags.
+As the team of developers adds resources to projects, permissions are automatically applied based on attributes, eliminating the need for policy updates for each new resource.

 Organizations service control policies (SCP) define the maximum permissions for account members of an organization or organizational unit (OU).
 SCPs limit permissions that identity-based policies or resource-based policies grant to entities (users or roles) within the account, but do not grant permissions.